 All records were between May and October with most seen in May and September.

-Distribution: breeds in Greenland, Svalbard, Fennoscandia and arctic Russia, with Europe accounting for less than a quarter of its global breeding range.
+Global Distribution: Breeds in Greenland, Svalbard, Fennoscandia and arctic Russia, with Europe accounting for less than a quarter of its global breeding range.
+Also North America.
 (Birdlife International)

 Common passage migrant, mostly in autumn, with smaller numbers remaining offshore through the summer.
-Very scarce in winter but almost annual records.
+Very scarce in winter but recorded almost annually at this time.

-Distribution: breeds only in northernmost Europe, with the entire global breeding range confined to the region.
+Global Distribution: Breeds in northern Europe and Russia, with the entire global breeding range confined to the region.
 Has begun to breed in Ireland in recent years.